En / Ru

 Life in the village:

 You can rent a bike in the village, but walking is much more interesting.
-In the village there is a minimum of basic needs for a life on the northern island - a hospital, which is closed on weekends though, and on weekdays there is only one doctor.
-There is a pharmacy which works daily.
-A bank and even an ATM, which looks funny, like an old kiosk, but still give out cash.
-You can pay with a card but just in a couple stores.
-Small souvenir shops often have problems with card payments, so it's better to take cash with.
-Some cell phone providers, for example Beeline, do not work on Solovki at all.
+In the village there are minimum basic facilities for life on a northern island — a hospital, which is closed on weekends, though, and has only one doctor on weekdays.
+There is a pharmacy that is open daily.
+There is a bank and even an ATM, which looks funny, like an old kiosk, but still gives out cash.
+You can pay with a card, but only in a couple of stores.
+Small souvenir shops often have problems with card payments, so it’s better to take cash with you.
+Some cell phone providers, for example, Beeline, do not work on Solovki at all.

-There is a good coffee shop at the very end of the village, by the way it's one of the few places where you can get freshly brewed coffee.
-Most guest houses and budget hotels will offer you only instant coffee.
+There is a good coffee shop at the very end of the village.
+By the way, it’s one of the few places where you can get freshly brewed coffee.
+Most guest houses and budget hotels offer only instant coffee.
 There is also a good restaurant at the Solovki Hotel and just a few cafes in the village.
-However, you can eat local cod at the «Expedition» café, and dine at the monastery refectory.
+However, you can eat local cod at the “Expedition” café and dine at the monastery refectory.
 The souvenir shops surprisingly offer an excellent choice of gifts.
-If you are going for a walk in the forest, you should take repellents, there are not so many mosquitoes in the village itself but way too many in the forest.
+If you are going for a walk in the forest, you should take repellent.
+There are not many mosquitoes in the village itself, but there are way too many in the forest.

 The route to Solovki is recommended by the Russian Geographical Society.

-You can buy a tour to Solovki on the site "Russia Discovery" www.russiadiscovery.ru
+You can buy a tour to Solovki on the “Russia Discovery” website www.russiadiscovery.ru

 Beluga Whale watching